 1. West Texas Smiles

 We’re known for many great things here in Lubbock, but the No. 1 reason we’re thankful for this city is the people that live here!
-West Texas hospitality is something us Lubbockites hold near and dear to our hearts.
-Whether you’re a longtime neighbor or a visitor coming in for the weekend, we’d love to lend a helping hand, show you around or just send a West Texas smile your way!
+West Texas hospitality is something we Lubbockites hold near and dear to our hearts.
+Whether you’re a longtime neighbor or a visitor coming in for the weekend, we love lending a helping hand, showing you around or just sending a West Texas smile your way!

 2. The Arts Scene

 Art is a way of life in Lubbock.
 In fact, this art hub was one of the first Cultural Districts recognized by the State of Texas.
 If it wasn’t for the Cultural District, locally owned galleries, First Friday Art Trail, Texas Tech University and many other factors, we wouldn’t be dubbed the cultural capital of West Texas.
 From gallery exhibits to performing arts, Lubbock is home to a wide variety of artistic showcases.
 Learn more about the arts at visitlubbock.org/art.